 Often, a debtor's examination is a harmless affair.
-If you have no assets and income that the judgment creditor can grab, then this may be as far as the judgment creditor can go with you.
-Once it learns you have nothing to give, it may walk away.
+If you have no assets and income that the judgment creditor can grab, then this might be as far as the judgment creditor can go with you.
+Once it learns you have nothing to give, it might walk away.
 Or, the debtor's exam can be a good opportunity for you to negotiate a settlement with the judgment creditor's attorney, face-to-face.

 Be aware, however, that creditors in some states have been known to abuse the debtor's examination; they use it as a means of getting jail sanctions to pressure you to pay.
 For more information, read Nolo's The New Bill Collector Tactic: Jail Time.

 When the creditor first sued you, you did not have to respond to its complaint or come to court if you did not dispute its claim.
 A debtor's examination is different.
 Once the creditor has obtained a judgment and the court orders you to appear at a debtor's examination, you must do so.